LUCAS - Land use and land cover survey

 - the current photos as well as any historic photos and data available should the point have been previously surveyed;

 - the GPS tracking that shows the complete path that was followed by the surveyor;

 - any comments made by surveyors and local controllers, which are transmitted along with the data.

 Those data points requiring correction or additional clarification (around 7 % of the total number of points) are rejected and sent back to the field contractors for correction.

 There are two main types of information presented to users: aggregated statistical tables and elementary data (linked to individual points).

-The aggregated results for the EU-27 and national totals show the land cover and land use for each of the main categories and their subclasses (see below for more details of the classifications used), as well as woodland areas by size and by canopy cover.
-The statistics can also be analysed at a more detailed level according to the NUTS classification — the EU’s classification of regions — providing data for the almost 300 NUTS level 2 regions within the EU-27.
-The statistical tables are supplemented by indices relating to landscape composition, richness, structure, dissection and diversity.
-These aggregated data are available here.
+The aggregated results for the EU-28 and national totals show the land cover and land use for each of the main categories and their subclasses, as well as woodland areas by size and by canopy cover.
+The statistics can also be analysed at a more detailed level according to the NUTS classification — the EU’s classification of regions — providing data for the almost 300 NUTS level 2 regions within the EU-28.

 The elementary data in its most disaggregated form (in situ microdata) can be accessed for individual points.
 The data are presented in a tabular format in country-specific files, available here.

 Since the 2006 reference period, Eurostat has also made a photo archive from LUCAS available.
 Photos can be requested by using the online form, available here.

 Furthermore, there is a LUCAS online viewer for the 2009, 2012 and 2015 data collections, available here.